 A member of the KU faculty since 2002, Associate Professor Mechele Leon teaches theatre history, dramatic theory, acting, and directing at the undergraduate and graduate levels.
-She is the chair of the Department of Theatre and served from 2009 to 2012 as Artistic Director of the University Theatre.
+She served as Chairperson of the Department of Theatre (2012-2017) as Artistic Director of the University Theatre (2009-2012).

-Plays and musicals she has directed for the University Theatre include Shakespeare in Hollywood, Man Is Man, Shiloh Rules, The Maids, George Dandin, and How to Succeed in Business Without Really Trying and Adding Machine: A Musical.
+She is translator and adapter of plays by Molière, most recently Impromptu at Versailles and The Imaginary Invalid.
+Other plays and musicals she has directed include Shakespeare in Hollywood, Man Is Man, Shiloh Rules, The Maids, George Dandin, How to Succeed in Business Without Really Trying, and Adding Machine: A Musical.